ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-functions.md

 Alias: `TO_BASE64`.

+## base64UrlEncode

+Encodes an URL (String or FixedString) as base64 according to [RFC 4648](https://tools.ietf.org/html/rfc4648).

 ## base64Decode

 Decodes a base64-encoded String or FixedString.
 Throws an exception in case of error.

 Alias: `FROM_BASE64`.

+## base64UrlDecode

+Decodes a base64-encoded URL (String or FixedString) according to [RFC 4648](https://tools.ietf.org/html/rfc4648).
+Throws an exception in case of error.

 ## tryBase64Decode